ssuperuser/healthcheck-nexthop/README.md

 1. $ Login into the switch
 1. $  `sudo -i '
 1. $  `cd /var/ansible-cronjob && source venv/bin/activate'
 1. $ update the `staticroutes.txt` with routes, you want to convert to json, you will not be able to add static routes manually to switch while this is running, they will be removed automatically.
-Please make sure to follow the correct syntax where you provide if you want to monitor the route using ansible-playbook or not `check_healthy`
+Please make sure to follow the correct syntax, you can configure if you want to monitor the route using ansible-playbook or not `check_healthy`

-1. $ In `staticroutes.yml` update `default_route` and `default_route2` if these are not pingable this who program will not start, make any changes.
+1. $ In `staticroutes.yml` update `default_route` and `default_route2` if these are not pingable this whole program will not start, make any changes.
 Note: IF you have one gateway, set `default_route` and `default_route2` to same ip address
 1. $ Also in `roles/routes-health/tasks/main.yml`  for task 1 and task 2  in list update the VRF in which the default routes reside by default that VRF is set to `VRF_I`
            `script: test.py {{ default_route }} YOURVRFNAMEHERE `